Los Caños de Meca

 Picture a Mediterranean pine forest, a clear blue sky and a long, sandy beach.
 A laid-back type of place where you don’t have to worry much about anything.

-Welcome to Los Caños de Meca, one of the Costa de La Luz´s hidden gems.
+Welcome to Los Caños de Meca, one of the hidden gems on the Costa de La Luz.

 Called ‘Los Caños’ for short, this small coastal village is a not far from Tarifa.
 Off the beaten track, it’s a one road hamlet with a wild unspoilt coastline and a chilled out bohemian atmosphere.

 As with most coastal villages, where people work practically non-stop throughout the summer, during the quieter months some of the bars and restaurants close down or only open at the weekend.
 So, on a Monday evening at the beginning of October we were limited for choice.
 But, like all adventures worth taking part in, this led us to a discovery – Restaurante La Breña.

 After a relaxing drink at the beach bar, we made our way to La Breña following a conversation with our hotel receptionist.